-In September 2020, the FDA accepted our IND application for a phase 2 clinical trial to assess the impact of our lyophilized KL4 surfactant on key respiratory parameters in ventilated COVID-19 patients.
+In September 2020, the FDA accepted our IND application for an open-label phase 2 clinical trial to assess the impact of our lyophilized KL4 surfactant on key respiratory parameters in ventilated COVID-19 patients.
 This small pilot study is designed to evaluate changes in physiological parameters in patients who are intubated and mechanically ventilated for COVID-19 associated lung injury and ARDS.
 The study will evaluate the dosing regimen, tolerability, and functional changes in gas exchange and lung compliance after KL4 surfactant administration.
-We dosed the first patient in this clinical trial in January 2021 and plan to enroll approximately 20 patients with COVID-19 and ARDS who are on mechanical ventilation, from four to five U.S. sites and three to four Latin American sites, with data expected in the fourth quarter of 2021.
+We dosed the first patient in this clinical trial in January 2021 and plan to enroll up to 20 patients with COVID-19 and ARDS who are on mechanical ventilation, from four to five U.S. sites and three to four Latin American sites, trial completion planned for the fourth quarter of 2021 and data expected in the first quarter of 2022.